BLB Solicitors

 • Less accessible spaces: Do you need to clear out and pack items from spaces such as your loft, cellar, shed or garage?

-• Utilities and Insurance: Notify utility companies of your upcoming move and ensure your buildings and contents insurance is switched to your new home with effect from the expected completion time.
+• Utilities and Insurance: Notify utility companies of your upcoming move and ensure the transfer of your buildings and contents insurance to your new home with effect from the expected completion date and time.

 • Local services: Cancel any local services and settle outstanding accounts.
 Typical examples are newspapers, milk, window cleaner and gardener.